anminren/RSA_TCA/README.md

 # Temporal Brain–Model Alignment for Factuality-Related Linguistic Cues in Generative Language Models

-Code accompanying **“Temporal Brain-Model Alignment for Factuality-Related Linguistic Cues in Generative Language Models”** by Wenqing Zhou, Zhejun Zhang, Shaoting Guo, Lin Zhang, and Lei Li.
+Code accompanying **“Temporal Brain-Model Alignment for Factuality-Related Linguistic Cues in Generative Language Models”** by Wenqing Zhou, Shaoting Guo, Lin Zhang, and Lei Li.

 This repository contains both parts of the project: